jorgomezga/jorgomezga.github.io/_pages/about.md

 Welcome to my page!

-I'm Jorge Andrés Gómez García, a researcher working at the [Insituto Cajal](https://www.cajal.csic.es) at the [National Spanish Research Council (CSIC)](https://www.csic.es).
-I received my degree in Electronics engineering and MEng from Universidad Nacional de Colombia, Manizales in 2008 and 2010 respectivel.
-In 2018 I received my PhD from Universidad Politécnica de Madrid, Spain.
-From 2018-2020 I worked as a researcher in Universidad Politécnica de Madrid.
-Nowadays, I'm a researcher at the [Neural Rehabilitation group](https://www.neuralrehabilitation.org/en/) where I'm using artificial intelligence to solve problems in the field of rehabilitation and bioengineering.
+I'm Jorge Andrés Gómez García, a researcher at the [Center for Automation and Robotics](https://biorobotics.car.upm-csic.es/) under the [National Spanish Research Council (CSIC)](https://www.csic.es).
+I hold a degree in Electronics Engineering and an MEng from Universidad Nacional de Colombia, Manizales, obtained in 2008 and 2010, respectively.
+In 2018, I earned my PhD from Universidad Politécnica de Madrid, Spain.
+From 2018 to 2020, I served as a researcher at Universidad Politécnica de Madrid.
+Currently, I am part of the [BioRobotics group](https://biorobotics.car.upm-csic.es), where I leverage artificial intelligence to address challenges in rehabilitation and bioengineering.